pymc-devs/pymc/docs/source/developer_guide.rst

 - and output a list.
 But that would mean we need to call 2 functions.
 In addition, when we write code using python logic to do bookkeeping when we build our conditional logp.
-Using ``theano.clone``, we always have the input to the theano function being a 1d vector (instead of a list of RV that each can have very different shape), thus it is very easy to do matrix operation like rotation etc.
+Using ``theano.clone``, we always have the input to the Theano function being a 1d vector (instead of a list of RV that each can have very different shape), thus it is very easy to do matrix operation like rotation etc.

 Reflection
 ~~~~~~~~~~

-| The current setup is quite powerful, as the theano compiled function
+| The current setup is quite powerful, as the Theano compiled function
   is fairly fast to compile and to call.
 Also, when we are repeatedly
   calling a conditional logp function, external RV only need to reset
   once.
 However, there are still significant overheads when we are
-  passing values between theano graph and numpy.
+  passing values between Theano graph and numpy.
 That is the reason we
   often see no advantage in using GPU, because the data is copying
   between GPU and CPU at each function call - and for a small model, the
   result is a slower inference under GPU than CPU.